 A concrete plan for switching off individual power stations could also be decisive for whether or not the embattled Hambach Forest can remain intact or will be cut down by utility RWE to expand a nearby lignite mine.

 On 20 February, North Rhine-Westphalia's (NRW) state premier Armin Laschet said his government had agreed with energy company and western German lignite mine operator RWE on a moratorium for clearing the embattled Hambach Forest until autumn 2020.
 Laschet said preserving the Hambach Forest would be “desirable”, adding that the forest needed to be part of the negotiations between lignite companies and the federal government over which power plants to shut down when and how to compensate the operators.
 RWE has put the price tag for preserving the forest that has become a symbol for climate activists in the country at more than one billion euros.

 The coal exit commission recommends settling questions related to compensation for operators of lignite plants as well as for employees in “mutual agreements.”
-First talks could be conducted over the coming months, as the question is closely interlinked with the decision on a timetable for taking power plants off the grid.
-State premier Laschet made clear that these negotiations fall under the responsibility of the federal economy ministry, and his government would then implement the outcome.
+First talks have already been conducted, as the question is closely interlinked with the decision on a timetable for taking power plants off the grid.
 RWE has said it estimates costs of 1.2 to 1.5 billion euros for each gigawatt (GW) of power plant capacity switched off.